FCE Speaking

 • Part 1 lasts for about 2 minutes for each candidate.

-• Questions about familiar everyday topics.
+• You get questions about familiar, everyday topics.

-FCE Speaking Part 2: Describing photos
+Part 2: Describing photos (two test-takers)

 After this, it’s time for Candidate B to answer one additional question from the interlocutor.
 This question relates to the same set of pictures.
 It can be either about choosing one of the pictures, like “In which might the people feel more comfortable?” or a more general one relating to the situation, where you don’t have to choose a picture, for example, “Is it better to study alone or with others?”.
 Candidate B has 30 seconds to answer the question.